inventree/inventree-docs/docs/start/backup.md

 {% include 'img.html' %}
 {% endwith %}

+!!! tip "Optional Feature"
+    Automated backup is disabled by default, and must be enabled by an admin user

 ## Restore from Backup

 To restore from a previous backup, run the following command from the shell (within virtual environment if configured):